 Family on Bruny Island lighthouse balcony with ocean view.

-Arrive at the Cape Bruny Lighthouse site and meet your local guide at the museum entrance.
-Your guide will provide a brief introduction and validate your ticket before leading your group to the lighthouse for the start of your tour.
+Your adventure begins when you arrive at the Cape Bruny Lighthouse site and meet your local guide at the museum entrance.
+Here, a brief introduction will be given as they validate your ticket before leading you to start the tour of this iconic lighthouse.

-• Lighthouse balcony: Climb the original wrought iron spiral staircase and step onto the balcony for sweeping views of the Southern Ocean, South East Cape, and Whale Head.
+• Experience the panoramic views from atop the Lighthouse balcony as you climb the original wrought iron spiral staircase, offering sweeping vistas of the Southern Ocean, South East Cape, and Whale Head.

-• Prism room: Access the prism room and see the original fresnel lenses, in use for nearly 120 years, which revolutionized lighthouse technology.
+• In the Prism Room, witness the original fresnel lenses that have been in use for nearly 120 years, showcasing an evolution in lighthouse technology.

-• Local storytelling: Hear firsthand accounts of shipwrecks, convict hardships, and the daily life of lighthouse keepers, all documented from original sources.
+• Engage with local storytelling to hear vivid accounts of shipwrecks, convict hardships, and the daily life of past lighthouse keepers, all supported by original documentation.

 Cape Bruny Lighthouse overlooking the ocean, part of the Cape Bruny Lighthouse Tour.